smitpi/PSConfigFile/docs/docs/Remove-ConfigFromPSConfigFile.md

 ```

 ### -Value
-The value of the config item to filter
+The value of the config item to filter out.

 ```yaml
 Type: String